 As a complement to the virtual Poppy Drop display, the National Arts Centre’s Kipnes Lantern also presents cascading poppies on the evening of November 11.

 Programming at the Canadian War Museum

-Just east of downtown Ottawa, a ceremony of Remembrance takes place at the National Military Cemetery from 10:30 a.m. to 12:00 p.m. on the grounds of Beechwood Cemetery.
-The ceremony honours all those who have fallen in the service of Canada and all Canadian Forces members interred at the cemetery.
-There is also a marching contingent including veterans, a band and a children’s choir performance.
+Just east of downtown Ottawa, an annual ceremony of Remembrance takes place at the National Military Cemetery, the Beechwood Cemetery.
+You can watch the 2020 Virtual Annual Remembrance Day Service which honours all those who have fallen in the service of Canada and all Canadian Forces members interred at the cemetery.

-You can also join free guided historical tours called “The Beechwood Stroll” on the fourth Sunday of each month at 1:00 p.m.
+You can also explore the cemetery’s historical and botanical aspects at any time.
+Take a self-guided tour any day of the year by following the paper or digital pamphlet.
+Or join the free guided historical tour called “The Beechwood Stroll” on the fourth Sunday of each month between early March and early November.
 See the Beechwood Cemetery’s event calendar for details.

-There is also a program called Operation Veteran, which ensures that veterans eat for free at the Canadian War Museum every day the Museum is open.
+A special program called Operation Veteran ensures that veterans eat for free at the Canadian War Museum every day the Museum is open.
 Every year, the program also invites students from across Canada to attend the Remembrance Day wreath-laying ceremony at the National War Memorial and a special tour of the War Museum, where students have the opportunity to talk to veterans.